openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 You can also specify individual rows to append attachments by using the “APPENDATTACH” Command Option.

 ## Saving Items in Draft Status
-By default, when items or new versions of items are created in EQUELLA with the EBI they are made immediately live (or in moderation if workflow applies).
+By default, when items or new versions of items are created in openEQUELLA with the EBI they are made immediately live (or in moderation if workflow applies).
 Optionally, you may instruct the EBI to create items or item version in “draft” status.
 This can be done by checking Options tab -> Create new items and item versions in draft status checkbox.

 You can also specify individual rows to create new items or item versions in draft status by using the “DRAFT” Command Option.